 Ranks Montana first in the nation in entrepreneurship and innovation.
 See page 12, where it states: "While Montana's energy and mining clusters added a combined 8,400 high-paying jobs to the state since 2002, Montana's greatest source of national dominance came from the collection of arts, entertainment, recreation and visitor industries, perhaps a sign that the rest of the nation is beginning to discover the Big Sky Country."

-An 11-minute video meant to help educate board members, community leaders and others who may not be familiar with the significant economic impact that Montana artists and arts organizations have on our state’s economy.
+An 11-minute video for use in the education of board members, community leaders and others (add comma here) who may not be familiar with the significant economic impact that Montana artists and arts organizations have on our state’s economy.

 A study using as a basis National Endowment for the Arts Individual Artist Employment data from the 2010 US Census.

-The latest issue brief from the NGA Center for Best Practices shows how states can foster thriving film, television and media arts industries.
+The July 2008 issue brief from the NGA Center for Best Practices shows how states can foster thriving film, television and media arts industries.

-The fourth issue brief from the NGA Center for Best Practices shows how states are turning to arts-based economic development strategies to revive rural economies.
+The August 2005 issue brief from the NGA Center for Best Practices shows how states are turning to arts-based economic development strategies to revive rural economies.

-The third briefing from the NGA Center for Best Practices illustrates how states are expanding international trade opportunities through culture.
+The May 2003 briefing from the NGA Center for Best Practices illustrates how states are expanding international trade opportunities through culture.

-First in the series, this Issue Brief reveals how the arts revitalize communities, contribute to a region's innovation habitat, and help states remain competitive in today's economy.
+First in the series, this June 2001 issue brief reveals how the arts revitalize communities, contribute to a region's innovation habitat, and help states remain competitive in today's economy.